xyncro/sites-freya.io/reference/core/integration.rst

 Functions
 ---------

-For reference for integrating with specific servers, see the :doc:`/reference/integration/index` documentation.
+For recipes for integrating with specific servers and frameworks, see the :doc:`/recipes/integration` documentation.
 In a general sense however, it is usually only needed to use one function to bridge the Freya and OWIN worlds.
 We need to be able to turn a Freya function in to an OWIN Application Function, or AppFunc.

 .. code-block:: fsharp